Cal009/battle-ships/README.md

 - If the user enters a coordinate more than once then the terminal will inform the user and ask it to retry

 ![errors](assets/images/error_code.png)

+## Data Model

+I decided to use a Board class as my model.

+The board class stores the board size, the number of ships, the position of the ships, the guesses against the board.
+It stores the players name too.